Rosebank oil field given go-ahead by regulator

 Located 80 miles of west of Shetland, Rosebank is the UK's largest untapped oil field and is estimated to contain 500 million barrels of oil.

-Development and production consents have been given to owners Equinor and Ithaca Energy, following the acceptance of an environmental statement.
+Development and production approval has been given to owners Equinor and Ithaca Energy, following reassurances over environmental concerns.

 The plan has faced widespread criticism due to its impact on climate change.